msp4msps/Nick_Ross_portfolio/README.md

 #Nick Ross Porfolio

 The following project was conducted to create a landing page for a personal portfolio.
 The page includes deep links to exmaples of my work and is completely responsive.
-The entire page was made with HTML, CSS, and Java Script
+The entire page was made with HTML, CSS, Bulma, Java Script

 <img src="Assets/screenshot3.png" alt="Current website img" style="max-width:100%;">